-Adverse effects/toxicity: Some palpebral edema and burning sensation happens in 1–10% of patients.
+Some palpebral edema and burning sensation happen in 1%–10% of patients.

-Clinical uses: Ganciclovir is mainly used in treatment of CMV infections and it is 100 times more potent against CMV than acyclovir.
+Clinical uses: Ganciclovir is mainly used in the treatment of CMV infections, and it is 100 times more potent against CMV than acyclovir.

 There are three formulations available: oral, intravenous, and an ocular implant.

 When administered orally, ganciclovir has poor bioavailability, but oral administration is less likely to cause myelosuppression than IV administration.